balkony

 Balcony garden inspiration looks more livable when you combine seating and planting in one slim bench.
 This container gardening approach keeps the footprint under 18 inches deep while adding a green backdrop.
 Choose a 42-inch teak bench with a 10-inch planter channel behind the backrest.
 A shallow soil depth is enough for compact grasses and trailing ivy.
 Avoid a bulky loveseat; upgrade to a single bench so you keep a clear walking line.

-Slim teak bench with planter backrest
+Slim oiled teak bench with built-in planter backrest and trailing ivy on a rental balcony

-Slim teak bench with planter backrest
+Slim oiled teak bench with built-in planter backrest and trailing ivy on a rental balcony

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a slim teak bench with a built-in planter backrest.
 Compact grasses and ivy sit behind the seat.
 Materials: oiled teak, matte ceramic planter, airy grasses, dark soil.
 Warm low golden light, creamy neutrals with soft green accents.
 Mood: cozy balcony lounge.
 Shallow depth of field, sharp details on products, balanced minimalist composition, soft shadows, visible balcony context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 4, CFG: 1.4, Resolution: 768x1024.